-There is a plethora of tourist attractions in Kochi which beautify the city.
-Kochi, earlier known as Cochin, is renowned as the Queen of Arabian Sea.
-Kochi is situated on the coast of the Arabian Sea in central Kerala.
+Kochi, formerly known as Cochin, is among the best destinations to visit in Kerala for business and leisure travelers.
+It is blessed with natural as well as heritage attractions, attracting travelers from near and far.
+There are a plethora of tourist attractions in Kochi which beautify the city.
+Renowned as the Queen of Arabian Sea, Kochi is situated on the coast of the Arabian Sea in central Kerala.
 The most cosmopolitan city of the state, Kochi is the Commercial and industrial capital of Kerala.
 Kochi is a charming mélange of many exotic cultures like the Portuguese, Jewish, English, French, Dutch and Chinese.

 Following are the major tourist attractions in Kochi, Kerala, which are worth a visit on your Kochi Tour -

-St. Francis Church: The oldest existing European Church in India, this 16th century church is the main landmark in Fort Kochi.
+- St. Francis Church: The oldest existing European Church in India, this 16th century church is the main landmark in Fort Kochi and is among the top attractions in Kochi.
 The remnants of Vasco da Gama were buried here before being shifted to Portugal.